Skip to content

 You are trying to craft a schedule for the creation of a new marketing campaign, which will involve finding a new advertising agency, creating the advertisements, and producing marketing materials.

-Because the project contains so many different work packages, you decide that schedule network analysis is necessary.
+Because the project contains so many different work packages, you decide that a schedule network analysis is necessary.

-Using a project management software application. , you are able to define the network path from “request for proposals” to “launch campaign”.
+Using a project management software application.
+You are able to define the network path from “request for proposals” to “launch campaign”.

 From there, you can estimate the points in the schedule where there is slack and adjust the activities accordingly.